AJS Cars

 And one of our members cars, an AJS Richmond with the optional sliding sunroof, pictured in Ashdown Forest in 1965.

-In an attempt to reduce the price further AJS decided to build its own engines, but to no avail.
+In an attempt to reduce the price further AJS decided to build its own engines, a carbon copy of the Coventry Climax engine, but to no avail.
 In October 1931 the company became a victim of the depression and went into voluntary liquidation.

 The right to produce AJS car passed to Willys-Overland Crossley in January 1932 for £9,500.0s.0d.